ppewjjdup/ChatBot/ReadMe.md

 1. Type your messages or questions in the console.
 2. Press Enter to send your message to the chatbot.
 3. The chatbot will respond based on the Groq API's output.
-4. To exit the application, type '/quit' and press Enter.
+4. To exit the application, type '/quit'.
+5. The chat history will in saved in `conversation.xml`.

 ## Troubleshooting